-NOTE: A symbol is anything that stands for something else; our language is symbolic in that we use semantic symbols to communicate.
+NOTE: A symbol is anything that stands for something else; our language is symbolic in that we use semantic symbols and signs to communicate.
 When we “give a name” to an unnamed concept, we are anchoring meaning to a symbol.
 This is true in terms of communication, but the implications span far beyond this.
 When people identify with symbols as collectives, and they thus create a belief system out of that, and we get Identity politics and Civil religion.

 An Example to Summarize the Argument

 For an example of the above, we can, via an examination of humans as political animals, give a name to the naturally occurring ideology of “liberty and equality” and call it “liberalism,” and likewise, detect and give a name to its related form of government and call it “democracy.”

 Giving names to these concepts can help us understand and discuss politics, and in this way, the convention is useful for both the individual and the collective.

 As factions form around those labels, and people pledge their loyalty to the labels, they form a commitment bias along with personal and collective identities.
 The terms then become imbued with new emotional and complex meanings over time, and thus we can begin to see the negative aspects.

 Here we can say that symbols and emotions and concepts are “anchored” to other symbols (like our terms).
 I can anchor a term with propaganda, a smart documentary, cultural phenomena like viral memes, mass media, or published studies.
 This is a big problem because something that most people haven’t given “a term” to is a major mechanic at play in our understanding and communication!
 Yikes or “Oh Dear” as they say.

 In communication, if we use terms like “Democrat” and “Liberal” without defining exactly what we mean each time we use the terms, we risk miscommunication and misunderstanding.